Rick-8/Live-Long-And-Play/README.md

 ### Future Features
     - The potential to add Graphics instead of writing
     - Add sound to create an auditory back ground atmosphere with responsive sounds on buttons and also on the results given back.
-    - Make this website part of a larger game website along side other games
+    - Make this website part of a larger game website alongside other games

-    The above should positively increase the over all User Experience.
+    The above should positively increase the overall User Experience.

   ## Testing